thecodexhub/typethis/README.md

 # typethis

-A Flutter package for Typeing Animation.
+A Flutter package for Typing Animation.